tmo1/sms-ie/README.md

 **Note:** Currently, when contacts are exported and then imported, the app may report a larger total of contacts imported than exported.
 This is due to the fact that when exporting, the total number of **`Contacts`** exported is reported (since this is a logical and straightforward thinng to do), whereas when importing, the total number of **`Raw Contacts`** imported is reported (since [as per the documentation](https://developer.android.com/guide/topics/providers/contacts-provider#ContactBasics), applications are not allowed to add `Contacts`, only `Raw Contacts`, and as noted above, a `Contact` may consist of an aggregation of multiple `Raw Contacts`).

 ## Limitations

-Currently, no deduplication is done.
-For example, if messages are exported and then immediately reimported, the device will then contain two copies of every message.
-To avoid this, the device can be wiped of all messages before importing by using the `Wipe Messages` button.

 Contacts import only imports basic contact data (name, phone numbers, email and postal addresses, etc.), but not the contacts metadata that Android stores.
 Additionally, imported contacts are not associated with [the accounts with which they had been associated](https://developer.android.com/guide/topics/providers/contacts-provider#InformationTypes) on the system from which they were exported, and the user has no control over which account they will be associated with on the target system; all contacts are inserted into the target system's default account.